unyt-org/uix/docs/manual/07 Rendering Methods.md

 )
 ```

-In the frontend entrypoint, the content that that gets rendered inside the frontend slot is defined.
+In the frontend entrypoint, define the content that that should be rendered inside the frontend slot.

 ```tsx
 // file: frontend/entrypoint.tsx